 Q-Park discusses sustainable mobility policy and the role of paid parking within this policy with municipalities – the main aspect is providing relevant information about alternative mobility solutions in order to reduce traffic cruising for a place to park.

-Q-Park is committed to creating more charging stations in its parking facilities and places these where they will be useful, often in consultation with municipalities.
+Q-Park is committed to installing more charging stations in its parking facilities and placing these where they will be useful, often in consultation with municipalities.

 Health and safety is and remains paramount.